No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Evaluation

 \subsection{Overhead Analysis}

-In this section, we analyze the time and memory requirements of \Sys (see Table~\ref{tab:efficiency}).
-The most time- and resource-intensive components of the \Sys framework are the heterogeneous graph generation module and the text attribute generation module.
+We analyze the time and memory requirements of \Sys.
+The most time- and resource-intensive components of the \Sys framework are the heterogeneous graph synthesis module and the text attribute synthesis module.

-For the heterogeneous graph generation module, we use 16,000 samples for training, with a batch size of 32 and 3,000 training epochs.
+For the graph structure synthesis module, we use 16,000 samples for training, with a batch size of 32 and 3,000 training epochs.
 The average training time is 18 hours, with a GPU memory usage of 0.84 GB.
 Inference for generating 1,000 graphs takes 28.09 seconds and consumes 0.38 GB of memory.

-For the text attribute generation module, we adopt Llama3.2-3B-Instruct as the base model, applying the LoRA algorithm with 4-bit quantization.
+For the text attribute synthesis module, we adopt Llama3.2-3B-Instruct as the base model, applying the LoRA algorithm with 4-bit quantization.
 The FastLanguageModel library is used to accelerate training.
 The training consists of 60 steps, takes an average of 109 seconds, and requires a peak memory of 3.44 GB.
 During inference, generating text attributes for a single graph takes an average of 80 seconds.
 In our experiments, we deploy 8 fine-tuned LLMs in parallel to synthesize 1,000 graphs, completing the process in 2.78 hours.
 The total GPU memory required for the 8 models is 28 GB.
+This analysis demonstrates that \Sys is a time- and memory-efficient framework for provenance graph synthesis.